 1. Motivation can help us change behavior

-When a person sees the damage they’re doing to those around them, they’re motivated to beat their addictions.
-With the right motivation, we can change our behavior.
+When a person sees the damage they’re doing to those around them, it will motivate them to beat their addictions.
+Without motivation, we won’t be able to change our behavior.

 In a less extreme case, having motivation can help a person learn the skills they need to make a change in their career.
-If a person has discontentment with their current job, they may be extra motivated to go back to school or take a certification test.
+If a person has discontentment with their current job, they may be the extra motivation to go back to school or take a certification test.